+3. These parts are designed and adjusted for accuracy with all errors in the voltage loop included.

+4. Limits established by characterization and are not production tested.

-- 3. These parts are designed and adjusted for accuracy with all errors in the voltage loop included. - 4.
-Spec guaranteed by design. - 5.
-During soft-start, VDAC rises from 0 to 1.1V first and then ramp to VID voltage after receiving valid VID. - 6.
-Soft-start ramp rate is determined by the adjustable soft-start oscillator frequency at the speed of 6.25mV per cycle.
+5. During soft-start, VDAC rises from 0 to 1.1V first and then ramp to VID voltage after receiving valid VID.

+6. Soft-start ramp rate is determined by the adjustable soft-start oscillator frequency at the speed of 6.25mV per cycle.